 So, taxes for crypto is.. complicated, to put it nicely.
 There are two main pieces, getting transactions from all the various sources (block chains), and then calculating the cost basis, for actually reporting the taxes.
 There are a number of systems which handle both fairly well, but all of them miss a source block chains, because there are simply too many, and new block chains come out all the time.
 Each one with distinct APIs, different terminology, unique capacities and limitations.

 The first, and currently only, multi-chain decentralized exchange in crypto is ThorChain.
-Nothing existed to properly categorize the swapping or depositing of tokens for tax purposes, which is why I made Web3Tax.
+Nothing existed to properly categorize the swapping or depositing of tokens for tax purposes, which is why I made Web3Tax, which is on GitHub.
 It’s powered by a handful of APIs, and my desire to not have to manually type in all of the thousands of crypto transactions.
 I’ve run across dozens of block chains that are currently not supported by any of the existing software.
-The code is open source, and up on GitHub here.
+The code is open source, but is a little behind changes to some of the upstream API modifications, that I’ve not had time or energy to handle.

 On a high level, Web3Tax once a request comes in with a list of wallet addresses, will query a few different APIs, looping to collect each page of data, storing it into a redis cache, until we have all of the data.
 In addition to the APIs, there is also a “pre-fork” list of transactions of transfers between ThorChain wallets, as no API no longer returns that information.
 Once we’ve aggregated all the data chronologically, we run through all the transactions to build out a final report.